Tech-at-DU/Magic-8Ball-Swift4/P3-Navigating-Xcode/content.md

 To make sure our changes have worked, let's run the app.
 Remember, we haven't changed what the app does, so when we run the app it'll still be a blank, empty white screen.

 > [action]
-Run the app by pressing the Run button in the toolbar or the CMD-r shortcut.
-With the app active in the simulator, press command-shift-h.
-You should see the simulator return to the iPhone homescreen with your new app icon and display name!
+Run the app by pressing the Run button in the toolbar or the `⌘R` shortcut.
+With the app active in the simulator, press command-shift-h (`⇧⌘H`).
+You should see the simulator return to the iPhone home screen with your new app icon and display name!
 >
 ![Home Screen Styled](assets/home_screen_styled.png)